 Through funding from the Frueauff Foundation, these mini-grants provide teams of faculty, students, and community agencies financial support to launch collaborative projects.
 These collaborative grants will support the development of new programs, increase the effectiveness of current programs, provide opportunities for innovative research and assessment that address the root causes of problems such as homelessness and domestic violence, and support community groups in strategic planning and problem solving.
 Contact Mary Morrison for more information.

-Instruct an ASL Course
+Instruct an Academic Service-Learning Course

 Promote Student Achievement